Download the compose.mk automation lib

 Compatibility Notes

-Platforms used in development for compose.mk include modern docker (say 25+), recentish make (3.8+) and bash (~5) on both Linux and MacOS.
-Testing done in CI only uses Linux, and won't try every possible combination of versions.
-Still, the goal is to support most things you'll encounter in the wild, including OSX, out of the box.
-But with MacOS you may see some of the usual problems with certain invocations to non-gnu OSX default sed / ps / xargs, etc. Please report issues!
+Platforms used in development for compose.mk include recentish docker, recentish make (3.8+) and bash (5+) on both Linux and MacOS.
+Testing done in CI only uses Linux and won't try every possible combination of versions, but the goal is to support most things you'll encounter in the wild.

 # Install a GNU awk